bennettwarner/ChadTunnel/README.md

 ## GETTING RIPPED ON SSH GAINS
 Needing that dynamic tunnel rush?
 Need some of that pure service over ssh?
-Ain't got time for that nerdy "kOmMaNd lInE Is fOr tRuE PoWeR UsErS" CRAP?
+Ain't got time for that nerdy "kOmMaNd lInE?
-Then you need this ChadTunnel, so F'in HARD!!!
+Then you need this ChadTunnel!!!

 Seriously though, what does it do?
 It simplifies all the ssh commands that are hard to remember, specifically: